Meet Leon (Lee) R. Hoke

 1979 The University of Pittsburgh, Ph.D.

-Career Specialties: Lee Hoke holds a Ph.D. in economics from the University of Pittsburgh.
-He is a full professor of economics at The University of Tampa.
-During the 29 years Dr. Hoke has been at the University, he has served as Associate Dean of the College of Business, Chairman of the Division of Economics and Business, Director of the MBA program, Director of the Strategic Analysis Program, Chairman of the Tenure and Promotion Committee and Co-director of the TECO Energy Center for Leadership.
+During the 40 years Hoke has been at the University, he has served as associate dean of the College of Business, chairman of the division of economics and business, director of the MBA program, director of the Strategic Analysis Program, chairman of the Tenure and Promotion Committee and Co-director of the TECO Energy Center for Leadership.

-Professional and Community Activities: In 1990, Hoke was elected to the board of a private country club and he began applying the concepts he teaches to the marketing and strategic challenges the organization faced.
-This experience led to more than a decade long research interest, which resulted in over 35 national and regional publications as well as frequent presentations to academics and practitioners, including all three local regions of the CMAA.
-Lee has complemented his academic activities with real world experience providing consulting services to a wide range of for-profit and nonprofit organizations.
+In 1990, Hoke was elected to the board of Buckhorn Springs Golf and Country Club and eventually served as its president for three terms.
+During this time he applied the concepts he teaches to the marketing and strategic challenges the club faced.
+This experience led to more than a two-decade-long research interest, which resulted in over 40 national and regional publications as well as frequent presentations to academics and practitioners, including all three local regions of the Florida CMAA and the statewide and regional meetings of the HFTP.
+Hoke has complemented his academic activities with real-world experience providing consulting services to a wide range of for-profit and not-for-profit organizations.
 His client list includes National Public Radio, Club Corporation of America, Palma Ceia Golf and Country Club, The Greater Tampa Association of Realtors and Meals on Wheels.
 The services provided to these clients include strategic planning, marketing plans, focus groups, workshops, town meetings, retreat facilitation and surveys.

 Named UT's "Most Inspiring Professor" by the students of Delta Sigma Pi, 2007